 Before answering this very important question, it’s important to understand, not all STDs are the same.
-Sexually transmitted diseases can range from easily curable to life-threatening.
+Personal transmitted diseases can range from easily curable to life-threatening.
 If you want to join the military with an STD, whether you qualify or you don’t will depend on which STD you have.

 Most STDs won’t disqualify you from joining the military.
 When you look at the medical conditions related to disqualification, STDs are not really on the list.
 HSV1 and HSV2 will not keep you from joining and the only STD that may is HIV.